johnolos/yolo-bear/README.md

 #Project priorities
 ## Non-implemented features
 Key-features:
+*	Make adjustments in code to meet architectual description of our system.
+	1. Are we doing proper MVC architecture.
+		1. Board or BoardModel.java (does not exist) of Game should be it's own model class.
+			The model should be edited through Controller, which right now happens to be MultiplayerGameState.java.
+			Futher, I think we should avoid drawing BoardModel when there's no change.
+When a change is made, i.e. a create is destoryed, the model should fireBoardChange which calls a function in MultiplayerGameState or SinglePlayerState which draws the board again.
+	2. Peer-to-peer:
+		1. There is not really much to it.
+We are already doing this.
+	3. Server:
+		1. We have a lot of work to be done when we are able to run different rounds.
 *	Intro game screen: Graphics and all it's glory.
 *	Seperation between Multiplayer and Singleplayer
+	1. Singleplayer doesn't work.
+	2. AI for singleplayer is not implemented.
 *	New round for all players.
 Server assigning colors to players
+	1. Detect end of game.
 *	Stats in multiplayer and transistion between rounds.
+	1. After detecting of a end of game.
+We should run a sequence of actions to restart everything to start a new clean round.
+Everything except player scores whould be wiped.
 *	Powerups
 	1. Throw-implementation.
 		Idea: If you try to place a bomb at a location which already contains bomb.
 Throw it if that player has picked up throw-powerup.